 Sigil of the Hunter – This artifact grants Power, Recovery and Stamina – 3 stats which are fairly vital to this build.
 I never use it as my primary artifact in combat, but it does deal AoE damage – smoke bomb more or less covers that though.

 Wheel of Elements – This is a really really good artifact.
-The reason I got rid of it, is because I lag these days.
-I lag bad, and bad enough its really difficult for me to pick up the Fire bonus for the damage bonus.
-I’m lucky if I get any bonus to begin with.
-I saw I didn’t need the HP it gave, I only really needed the power, so I figured Hey, I can get another +1000 of another stat, and I rolled with the punches (it’s a pun, TR has a feat called Rolled with the Punches, but it’s also a quote… bad joke, I know).
+The reason I don’t use it as my primary artifact, is because I lag these days.
+I lag bad, and bad enough that its really difficult for me to pick up the Fire bonus which gives the damage bonus.
 Personally though, this is a MUST-HAVE artifact as long as you can land that Fire bonus.
-I would replace the Shard of Valindra’s Crown with this without doubt.
+I would recommend this as your primary artifact without doubt.

 I’ve really been playing a lot with my companions lately.
 Trying new ones out, switching old ones out, then back in….
 I’ve found so far though for this set up to be working probably better than any of the past ones I’ve tried which trust me – has been a lot of companions.
 Hoarding about 70 different companions right now, seriously trying everything out there possible.

 Please note: The equipment doesn’t grant you anything on your Active Companions – only on your Summoned Companion.
 Yes, my alts are filled with gear and runestones, but by no means do they benefit me.
 They’re not something you want to invest in, unless you have absolutely nothing better to do and want to show off.
 Only invest in your Main, Summoned Companion!